Things to consider before you apply for a secured loan

 Regular income and outgoings

-A lender will need to know whether you can afford the monthly repayments on a loan secured by property.
+A lender will need to know whether you can afford the monthly repayments on a loan secured by your home.
 They’ll ask about your income, expenses and debts.

-The more equity you hold in your home or other asset, the less risk lenders will face.
+The more equity you hold in your home, the less risk lenders will face.
 This could mean lower rates on your repayments.

 Your credit history